Gilles-Lucien/Debuggez-une-application-React.JS/README.md

 Missing dates : Fixed
 Correction applied : The getMonth method on the Date object returned a zero-based month number, but the MONTHS object was using one-based keys.
 So, to fix this, I changed the keys in the MONTHS object to be zero-based.

+Sorting the events by date : Fixed
+Correction applied : Added a sort fonction to the filtered events

 Category filter not working : Fixed
 Correction applied :
 - Added the props "newValue" to "onChange" in the Select component